j7k6/docs.j7k6.org/_posts/2018-05-22-ubiquity-edgerouter-lite-x-openvpn-config-reload.md

 ---

 When using *OpenVPN* on an *Ubiquity* ***Edgerouter Lite/X***, there is no straight-forward way to reload the OpenVPN daemon when a configuration file is changed.
-To reload the OpenVPN daemon, type `configure` and then reconfigure the `vtunX` interface:
+To reload the OpenVPN daemon after a configuration change, type `configure` and then reconfigure the `vtunX` interface:

 ```
 delete interfaces openvpn vtun0